Failure to launch: Egypt opposition hits roadblock on path to presidency

 Ali’s campaign organizers said payments were being made by companies and individuals supporting Sisi, but Reuters was unable to determine where the payments ultimately came from.

-The campaign for Sami Anan, a former military chief of staff, told Reuters that many of their pledges were going unprocessed.
+The campaign for Sami Anan told Reuters that many of their pledges were going unprocessed.

 “The employees of these (notary) offices are saying that Anan’s name is not listed on the system in the office and they need instructions on how to process his nomination pledges,” said Sami Balah, the secretary general of a party nominating Anan.